buddyrox619/QA-Coding-Challenge/README.md

 ### src/test/resources
 It has a `schemas` folder with the JSON Schemas to enable Contract Testing using Rest-Assured.Also testng suite xml files and the properties files (configuration & log4J).

+### CI implementation
+It has integrated with the app.circleci.com You can  find the CI details in ***[here](https://app.circleci.com/pipelines/github/buddyrox619/QA-Coding-Challenge?filter=all)***
+Its currently getting faild due to two automated test cases are getting failed due to a bugs.

 ## Things to highlight
     1. Builder, Base Test, Request and Responce Specification patterns applied